-While many people are getting satisfaction from watching the banks and other lenders get dragged over the coals, what many don’t realise is that the Royal Commission will likely impact you too.
+Many people are getting satisfaction watching the banks and other lenders get dragged over the coals.
+But what many don’t realise is that the Royal Commission will likely impact you too.

 While the Royal Commission has been nothing but positive for the financial services industry, we haven’t seen too much written about how all of this will impact the end-customer (i.e. you).
-In short, reformed lending processes and procedures will likely test your patience as you’ll be asked more probing questions by lenders, and the banks might even tighten their screws on certain types of lending.
+Reformed lending processes and procedures will likely test your patience as you’ll be asked more probing questions by lenders.
+Banks might even tighten their screws on certain types of lending.

 To understand why things may get a little more difficult, here’s a quick “crash course” on the responsible lending obligations of lenders.